AwsGeek/lightsail-efs/README.md

 ## 5. Connect a Lightsail instance to the EFS file system

+   Open a terminal window to your Linux based Lightsail instance using the

    Congratulations.
 You have successfully connected your Lightsail instances to a shared EFS file system.